spatie/laravel-responsecache/README.md

     /*
      * When using the default CacheRequestFilter this setting controls the
-     * number of minutes responses must be cached.
+     * default number of minutes responses must be cached.
      */
     'cache_lifetime_in_minutes' => env('RESPONSE_CACHE_LIFETIME', 60 * 24 * 7),